-Nobody on these two worlds knew what the hell a Tonka Truck was, but if they did, they would certainly have likened Hunder’s physical appearance to said rugged metal toy.
+Nobody on these two worlds knew what the hell a Tonka Truck was.
+But if they did, they would have likened Hunder’s physical appearance to said rugged metal toy.

 Nature had wrapped Hunders imposing frame in a grizzled leather like skin.
 Black hair sprouted in thick clumps on every available surface.
-A deep scar, the result of a school sporting event, ran from the temple over his left eye and all the way down to his bottom lip, giving him a piratical appearance.
-Not one of those charming pirates that look like they’d be a bit of a laugh and get caught up in all sorts of adventure’s, but a pirate that would happily kill you for lack of anything better to do.
-Then kill you again just to make sure.
+A deep scar, the result of a school sporting event, ran from the temple over his left eye and all the way down to his bottom lip.
+Giving him a piratical appearance.
+Not one of those charming pirates who look like they’d be a bit of a laugh and get caught up in all sorts of adventure’s.
+But a pirate that would happily kill you for lack of anything better to do.
+Then kill you again to make sure.

 A thoroughly nice bloke.

 Until six weeks ago that is.

 Hunder grunted in acknowledgment towards the kid at the counter in the paper pirate hat.

 He was lazily asking for the remote control for the antique black and white TV perched on top of the cooler in the corner of the service area.
 Hunder gave the eternal gumbo another quick stir and rummaged around on top of the cabinet for the remote.
 He found it and tossed it towards the kid before turning around and heading away.

 He was vaguely aware that the other guy at the counter, the thin man in the loud shirt, was complaining to the kid.
 Who had switched channel from the news to a black and white cartoon show with an abrasive soundtrack.